nutanix/nutanix.ansible/README.md

 # Version compatibility

 ## Ansible
-> This collection has been tested against following Ansible versions: >=2.12.2.
+> This collection has been tested against following versions:
+  1. ansible==5.0.1
+  2. ansible-core==2.12.3

 ## Python
 > This collection requires Python 2.7 or greater